aurelia/site-generator/lib/app/docs/api/pal/index.md

 * `createMutationObserver(callback: Function): MutationObserver` - Creates a new MutationObserver.
   * `callback: Function` - A callback that will recieve the change records with the mutations.

+* `createTemplateElement(): HTMLTemplateElement` - Creates a new HTMLTemplateElement.

 * `createTemplateFromMarkup(markup: string): Element` - Creates an HTMLTemplateElement using the markup provided.